Agostax0/PPS-24-Briscala/6-implementation/pesic.md

     ))
     yield ()
 ```
-THe `handleCardPlayed` checks whether the player exists in the model and then moves the responsibility for checking the turn validity to the model through the `playCard` method.
+The `handleCardPlayed` checks whether the player exists in the model and then moves the responsibility for checking the turn validity to the model through the `playCard` method.
 ```scala
 private def handleCardPlayed(playerName: String, name: String , rank: String, suit: String): State[Window, Unit] = val card = CardModel(name, rank.toInt, suit)